 This web page shows only a small excerpt of our MacSollay research.
-Another 187 words (13 lines of text) covering the years 1590, 1675, 1670, 1671, 1697, 1736 and 1734 are included under the topic Early MacSollay History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1590, 1675, 1670, 1671, 1697, 1736, 1734, 1612, 1682, 1652, 1655, 1659 and 1664 are included under the topic Early MacSollay History in all our PDF Extended History products and printed products wherever possible.

 MacSollay Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 MacSollay has been recorded under many different variations, including Sale, Sail, Sales, Salle, Salley, Sally, Sallete, Sallett and many more.

 Early Notables of the MacSollay family (pre 1700)

-1590-1675), English explorer and later settler of the Bahamas, the first governor of colonial South Carolina from 1670-1671; and...
-Another 29 words (2 lines of text) are included under the topic Early MacSollay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early MacSollay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the MacSollay family to Ireland

 Some of the MacSollay family moved to Ireland, but this topic is not covered in this excerpt.

-Another 52 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.